 Application of Rules and Exceptions

-The department’s rules in force at the time of the student’s admission to the Ph.D. program will apply while the student is in the program unless 1) the student voluntarily selects a newer set of rules before graduation or 2) the time between admission to the Ph.D. program and passing preliminary examinations exceeds five years.
+The department’s rules in force at the time of the student’s admission to the Ph.D. in Political Science program will apply while the student is in the program unless 1) the student voluntarily selects a newer set of rules before graduation or 2) the time between admission to the Ph.D. in Political Science program and passing preliminary examinations exceeds five years.
 In the latter case, the student will automatically come under the rules in force at the beginning of the sixth year and every fifth year thereafter until they pass preliminary examinations.
 Students requesting any exemptions to these rules must submit a petition signed by the members of their Advisory Committee to the Director of Graduate Studies for approval by the Graduate Studies Committee.

 Cooperative Program with University of Illinois at Springfield

 The Department of Political Science at SIU has an agreement with the political studies program at University of Illinois at Springfield (UIS) to facilitate the entry of UIS political studies students into the SIU Ph.D. in Political Science program.
 SIU will accept appropriate UIS graduate credits to fulfill course work, methodology, and research tool requirements.
 UIS students can qualify for accelerated entry into the SIU doctoral program after two semesters of study at UIS with 24 credit hours completed, a 3.5 GPA, two proseminars, and written evaluations from course instructors.
 A number of UIS faculty are eligible to serve on graduate student examination and dissertation committees.
 SIU will accept up to 12 credit hours for course work, research projects, and internships completed under UIS faculty direction towards the SIU Ph.D. in Political Science degree.
 Other course work, residency, and dissertation requirements of the SIU program must be met as described in other sections of this catalog.
 For more detailed information, ask the Director of Graduate Studies, Department of Political Science, SIU.